leonp84/code-institute-project-4/README.md

 On any user board, a search functionality is available to search through the names and descriptions of all tasks currently on the board, including all archived tasks that are not visible on the board itself (but visible in a separate section).
 The search results are presented with tasks still in the columns they are currently sitting.
 As mentioned, archived tasks are included in the results, but clearly labelled.

+To keep task organization simple, drag and drop is *not* enabled on search pages.
+Users can return to their main board display if they want to rearrange the position of found tasks.

 ![Search Tasks](static/assets/images/readme-images/search-tasks.webp)